• Skip to primary navigation

 • 1 fennel bulb, trimmed, cored and thinly sliced by hand or with a mandoline (reserve fronds for garnish)

-• 1 bunch of asparagus, tough ends cut off, sliced lengthwise into quarters and then in half crosswise (or if you find the super thin asparagus, just cut them in half crosswise)
+• 1 bunch of thick asparagus, tough ends cut off, sliced lengthwise into quarters and then in half crosswise.
+If using extra thin asparagus, no need to cut them lengthwise.

 • 4 tablespoons extra virgin olive oil (divided)

-• 1 3/4 pounds skinless boneless haddock fillets (or substitute cod)
+• 5 6-ounce skinless boneless Haddock fillets (or substitute cod or halibut)

 • 3 tablespoons fresh lemon juice (1 juicy lemon)